oliviergauthier/gradle-wording-plugin/Readme.md

 [Authorization Sample](https://github.com/oliviergauthier/gradle-wording-plugin/blob/master/images/authorization.png)

 It will update wording files.
-In this sample, `src/main/resources/messages.properties` and `src/main/resources/messages_fr.properties`
+In this sample, for xml output it will be `app/src/main/res/values/strings.xml` and `app/src/main/res/values-fr/strings.xml` or for properties output, it will be `src/main/resources/messages.properties` and `src/main/resources/messages_fr.properties`

 ## Tasks

 Plugin creates several tasks to manage wording :

 - **downloadWording** : Export sheet in local xlsx file that you can commit for later edit.
-It prevent risks to have unwanted wording changes when you fix bugs
+It prevents risks to have unwanted wording changes when you fix bugs
 - **updateWording** : Update all wording files
 - **upgradeWording** : Download and update all wording files